 It never occurred to him that Kellas was dangerous.
 However, the more his anxious mind rolled it in his head, the more it became clearer.
 Kellas had likely killed people within sight of the Brotherhood.
 It wouldn’t be long for him to do something inside of the halls if not stopped.
 However, Kellas didn’t burst into their room that night to get Doran.
 Logically the man wouldn’t.
 If he wanted Doran, he would have to get all of them.
 That didn’t stop him from listening for foot steps outside the for most of the night.

 When morning came, Mien was happy to hear the morning horn.
 He was still wide awake and was giddy through pray and breakfast.
 Getting dressed and groomed as something for his mind to focus on.

 He was glad he didn’t have to wear a robe because he was a combat chanter, however, he still had to wear a cowl.
-For the dress uniforms it was the same light yellow but this time with blue stripes running along the edge of the hood.
+For the dress uniforms it was the same light yellow, but this time with blue stripes running along the edge of the hood.
 It made him stand out from the others as well as the dark blue jacket he wore.
-Soletus, Tyrus, and Doran smoothed out their brown jackets and make sure their sashes were all tied appropriately.
+Soletus, Tyrus, and Doran smoothed out their brown jackets and made sure their sashes were all tied appropriately.
 Then one by one they put on their black gloves.

 “Wearing my hair down always makes me look like, Papa,” he commented.